Bronze and Iron Age in Azerbaijan: Middle Bronze Age

-Late Bronze - Iron Age
+Late Bronze – Iron Age

-The late Bronze Age and Iron Age covered the 15th and 7th (16th-8th centuries) centuries in the territory of Azerbaijan.
-Late Bronze Age in the territories of Azerbaijan covering 14th – 12th centuries BC, is characterized by archeological cultures of Khojali-Gadabay, Nakhchivan and Talish-Mughan.
-Burial mounds from the Nakhchivan, Karabakh, Lankaran, Ganja-Kazakh and Shaki-Zagatala regions belong to late Bronze-early Iron Age were studied comprehensively by O.Habibullayev, S.Ashurov, V.H.Aliyev, O, Belli, V.Sevin, V.Karimov.
+The late Bronze Age and Iron Age covered the 15th and 7th (16th–8th centuries) centuries in the territory of Azerbaijan.
+Late Bronze Age in the territories of Azerbaijan covering 14th–12th centuries BC, is characterized by archeological cultures of Khojali–Gadabay, Nakhchivan and Talish–Mughan.
+Burial mounds from the Nakhchivan, Karabakh, Lankaran, Ganja-Kazakh and Shaki-Zagatala regions belong to late Bronze-early Iron Age were studied comprehensively by O. Habibullayev, S. Ashurov, V .H.
+Aliyev, O. Belli, V. Sevin, V. Karimov.
 During the late Bronze and Early Iron Age, the population increased, permanent and temporary fortifications were established.
 The late Bronze Age in Azerbaijan is known for the cyclopean castles which were mainly observed in the Lesser Caucasus region (Dashlitepe, Nagaradagh, Chobandashi, Pir Galachasi, Garatepe).
 The rich bronze objects discovered in the graves indicate that a military elite already existed by this period.
 Domestication of horses and the development of animal breeding have created seasonal migration.
 Horse bones found during investigations indicate that the horse played an important role in society and was worshiped.
 Collective and individual burials were observed in the burial mounds.
 The burials were mainly characterized by kurgans, simple sand graves and stone boxes encircled with cromlechs (observed mainly in Gobustan, Karabakh, Nakhchivan, Talish regions).
 People were buried in a bent form, on their left or right side or on their back, however, there were also samples of corps buried in a sitting form.

-The remnants of the Talysh-Mugan culture were first revealed by Isak Jafarzadeh in Uzun-tepe in Jalilabad.
+The remnants of the Talish–Mughan culture were first revealed by Isak Jafarzadeh in Uzun-tepe in Jalilabad.
 Bronze and iron weapons and flat daggers were found here with geometric patterns.